jmagman/flutter-wiki/Releasing-a-Plugin-or-Package.md

 If it is a flake (for example, network issue), a Flutter team member can simply run the CI again.
 For more complicated cases, a Flutter team member can also manually release the packages, then re-run the CI to pass.

+The most common source of failure of the `release` task is that another test failed; if that is due to flake, you will need to first re-run the failing test task, then once it's green re-run `release`.

 ### Manual release [Deprecated]

 The Flutter team member most involved with the PR should be the person responsible